fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 DuskTime | 21.500000 | Time when night begins, used by rpg (default 21:30)
-EncumberanceForSecondaryModifiers | 0.500000 | when the buff will activate the secondary group EncumberedToSpeedSurfaceCoef | 0.300000 | Coef that controls terrain/surface influence in encumbered speed mod EquippedWeightSubWithWellWornPerk | 0.333333 | when player has Well Worn perk, weight of items is lowered when they are equipped; `equippedWeight=standardWeight*(1.0 - EquippedWeightSubWithWellWornPerk)`
+EncumberanceForSecondaryModifiers | 0.500000 | when the buff will activate the secondary group EncumberedToSpeedSurfaceCoef | 0.300000 | Coef that controls terrain/surface influence in encumbered speed mod EquippedWeightSubWithWellWornPerk | 0.333333 | when player has Well Worn perk, weight of items is lowered when they are equipped
 ExhaustedPlayerEffectMaxMax | 60.000000 | the longest interval between effects for high exhaust stat ExhaustedPlayerEffectMaxMin | 30.000000 | the longest interval between effects for low exhaust stat ExhaustedPlayerEffectMinMax | 30.000000 | the shortest interval between effects for high exhaust stat